surajgirioffl/RDS-BCA-Department/README.md

 ## Developed For

 * Students of BCA Department of RDS College
-* Management of BCA Deapartment of RDS College
+* Management of BCA Department of RDS College
 * Teachers of BCA Department of RDS College

 ## Badges